Arctic Studies Certificate

 Geographic Information Scientists (GIScientists) have an ongoing concern with the collection, analysis and display of high precision spatial data.
 The Department of Geography (GEOG) and the Department of Computer Science (CSCI) are offering a joint undergraduate certificate in GIS and Computational Science.
 The program draws upon faculty expertise in both departments, providing interdisciplinary training in spatial data analysis and computation, both of which characterize GIS in most career paths.
 Computational geospatial skills are in high demand on campus and in local, regional and national job markets such as government employment, industry or consulting careers, and graduate school.
-This certificate will be available to GEOG majors, to students enrolled in the Bachelor of Arts in CSCI program managed through the College of Arts & Sciences, to students in Information Science (INFO) and to students in other earth science disciplines (e.g., GEOL, ENVS, ENVD, EBIO, ANTH) and social science disciplines.
+The certificate is available for all majors and may be of particular interest for students in other earth science disciplines and social science disciplines.
 Non-matriculated students may enroll at CU through Continuing Education and once admitted, may apply for the certificate.

 The undergraduate certificate in GIS and Computational Science will teach students to identify, analyze and understand spatial patterns, with an emphasis on computation and analytical problem solving.
 Required coursework in GIS, basic statistics, and basic programming, coupled with advanced electives in GIScience will give students the computational knowledge and skills to tackle society’s important and pressing environmental problems.
 The interdisciplinary nature of the certificate introduces students to the special characteristics (scale dependence, spatial autocorrelation) that complicate spatial data analysis, and offers additional programming skills relative to the basic GIS concentration.
 The computational emphasis will also increase students’ competitive edge in the job market and when applying to graduate school.